snowdriftcoop/snowdrift/GUIDE.md

 Running the site
 ----------------

-### Yesod devel
+### Running the development version of the site

-The standard approach for running and working on the site is to run `yesod devel` from the project directory.
+The standard approach for running and working on the site is to run `stack exec yesod devel` from the project directory.
 It can stay running in one terminal while work is done elsewhere.
 It will automatically rebuild and rerun the site whenever it detects changes.

-In rare cases, you may need to run `cabal clean` if yesod devel fails to recognize a change.
+In rare cases, you may need to run `stack clean` if the development site fails to recognize a change.

-To stop yesod devel, press the Enter key.
+To stop the development site, press the Enter key.

-Note that `yesod devel` builds just the library.

 ### Alternative option to run the site

-We recommend `yesod devel` in almost all cases, but an alternate approach is to separately build with `cabal build` and run the site with `Snowdrift Development`.
+We recommend the development site in almost all cases, but an alternate approach is to separately build with `stack build` and run the site with `stack exec Snowdrift Development`.

 This method is *necessary* when updating extra binaries such as the payment processing script, the sdm database configuration script, or the email daemon.

-For the first time with this method, you should run `cabal configure -fdev` before `cabal build`.
-Afterward, the configuration will be remembered.

-However, if you run `cabal clean` to get a full fresh build, you will need to run `cabal configure -fdev` again before `cabal build` (or use `cabal clean --save-config`)

-As before, omit -fdev to optimize for building the final executables for a live operating site.

-When `cabal build` is done, you can start the server with:
+When `stack build` is done, you can start the server with:

-    Snowdrift Development
+    stack exec Snowdrift Development

 To stop the running server, press ctrl-C

 Using the live test site
 ------------------------